 We need to talk about melting the cheese.
 Which can be fussy and break or glop.
 Both of these are bad!
 So, I have a few tips:

 If you try my recipe for Bacon Cheddar Soup, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 4 cups chicken stock, low sodium or no sodium

 - 1 medium shallot, finely diced

 - 1 clove garlic, minced

-- 1 tbsp chopped fresh thyme
+- 1 tbsp chopped fresh thyme, or 1 tsp dried

 - 4 oz sharp cheddar, shredded

 - 4 oz smoked cheddar, shredded (I used maple smoked)

 - 1 cup whole milk, or half and half